G22 (Filipino group)

 G22 is a Filipino girl group formed in 2022 by Cornerstone Entertainment.
-Tagged as "P-pop's Female Alphas", the group is composed of 3 members: AJ, Alfea, and Jaz.
+Tagged as "P-pop's Female Alphas", the group is composed of three members: AJ, Alfea, and Jaz.

 History

-2022–2023: Formation and Domestic Success
+2022–2023: Formation and domestic success

-In February 2022, Cornerstone Entertainment launched a Pinoy pop girl group originally composed of four members, AJ Yape, Alfea Zulueta, Bianca Forro, and Jaz Henry, The group name G22 which was derived from Glock 22, a semi-automatic pistol in which connected with the debut single, Bang!.
-In April 2022, The group has made their first live performance at the inaugural PPOPCON at Araneta Coliseum as an opening act performer.
-In December 2022, the group released a single Takin' Over as an official theme song of Mutya ng Pilipinas 2022.
+In February 2022, Cornerstone Entertainment launched a Pinoy pop girl group originally composed of four members, AJ Yape, Alfea Zulueta, Bianca Forro, and Jaz Henry, The group name, G22, was derived from Glock 22, a semi-automatic pistol, which connected with the debut single, "Bang!".
+In April 2022, the group has made their first live performance at the inaugural PPOPCON held at the Araneta Coliseum as an opening act.
+In December 2022, the group released a single "Takin' Over" as the official theme song of Mutya ng Pilipinas 2022.

-In September 2023, Cornerstone announced that Bianca will be leaving the group due to personal and family reasons.
+In September 2023, Cornerstone announced that Bianca would be leaving the group due to personal and family reasons.

-Also in the same month, G22 released a rendition of musical artist Dionela's Musika as a trio after departure of Bianca.
+Also in the same month, G22 released a rendition of Dionela's "Musika" as a trio after the departure of Bianca.

-In November 2023, G22 released a single Loka as an official theme song of a horror film Shake, Rattle & Roll Extreme.
+In November 2023, G22 released a single, "Loka", as the official theme song of the horror film, Shake, Rattle & Roll Extreme.